-Extensive testing was conducted and historical documents were reviewed to determine if the Ashland 1 material had the potential to be a listed or characteristic waste under the Resource Conservation and Recovery Act (RCRA).
+Extensive testing was conducted and historical documents were reviewed to determine if the Ashland 2 and Ashland 1 materials had the potential to be listed or characteristic wastes under RCRA.
 The results, which were coordinated with both the New York State Department of Environmental Conservation and the Utah Department of Environmental Quality, resulted in a determination that no RCRA regulated material was shipped to IUC.
-While Environmental Protection Agency (EPA) regulations that implement RCRA would have allowed characteristic waste to be processed at the Mill (RCRA allows for processed byproduct material to be exempt from hazardous waste requirements because it is being recycled or reclaimed) the determination that the Ashland 1 material did not fall into this category was further evidence of the environmental protectiveness of this disposal option.
+While EPA regulations that implement RCRA would have allowed characteristic waste to be processed at the Mill (RCRA allows for processed byproduct material to be exempt from hazardous waste requirements because it is being recycled or reclaimed) the determination that the Ashland FUSRAP materials did not fall into this category was further evidence of the environmental protectiveness of this disposal option.